Nuclear pore complex: Import of proteins

-The classical scheme of NLS-protein importation begins with Importin-α first binding to the NLS sequence, which then acts as a bridge for Importin-β to attach.
-The importinβ—importinα—cargo complex is then directed towards the nuclear pore and diffuses through it.
-Once the complex is in the nucleus, RanGTP binds to Importin-β and displaces it from the complex.
+Importation begins with Importin-α binding to the NLS sequence of cargo proteins, forming a complex.
+Importin-β then attaches to Importin-α, facilitating transport towards the NPC.

+As the complex reaches the NPC, it diffuses through the pore without the need for additional energy.
+Upon entry into nucleus, RanGTP binds to Importin-β and displaces it from the complex.
 Then the cellular apoptosis susceptibility protein (CAS), an exportin which in the nucleus is bound to RanGTP, displaces Importin-α from the cargo.
 The NLS-protein is thus free in the nucleoplasm.
 The Importinβ-RanGTP and Importinα-CAS-RanGTP complex diffuses back to the cytoplasm where GTPs are hydrolyzed to GDP leading to the release of Importinβ and Importinα which become available for a new NLS-protein import round.

-Although cargo passes through the pore with the assistance of chaperone proteins, the translocation through the pore itself is not energy-dependent.
-However, the whole import cycle needs the hydrolysis of 2 GTPs and is thus energy-dependent and has to be considered as active transport.
+While translocation through the NPC is not energy-dependent, the overall import cycle needs the hydrolysis of two GTPs molecules, making it an active transport process.
 The import cycle is powered by the nucleo-cytoplasmic RanGTP gradient.
 This gradient arises from the exclusive nuclear localization of RanGEFs, proteins that exchange GDP to GTP on Ran molecules.
-Thus there is an elevated RanGTP concentration in the nucleus compared to the cytoplasm.
+Thus, there is an elevated RanGTP concentration in the nucleus compared to the cytoplasm.

 Export of proteins

-Some molecules or macromolecular complexes need to be exported from the nucleus to the cytoplasm, as do ribosome subunits and messenger RNAs.
-Thus there is an export mechanism similar to the import mechanism.
+In addition to nuclear import, certain molecules and macromolecular complexes, such as ribosome subunits and messenger RNAs, require export from the nucleus to the cytoplasm.
+This export process mirrors the import mechanism in complexity and importance.

-In the classical export scheme, proteins with a nuclear export sequence (NES) can bind in the nucleus to form a heterotrimeric complex with an exportin and RanGTP (for example the exportin CRM1).
-The complex can then diffuse to the cytoplasm where GTP is hydrolysed and the NES-protein is released.
-CRM1-RanGDP diffuses back to the nucleus where GDP is exchanged to GTP by RanGEFs.
-This process is also energy dependent as it consumes one GTP.
-Export with the exportin CRM1 can be inhibited by Leptomycin B.
+In a classical export scenario, proteins with a nuclear export sequence (NES) form a heterotrimeric complex with an exportin and RanGTP within the nucleus.
+Example of such an exportin is CRM1.
+This complex subsequently translocate to the cytoplasm, where GTP hydrolysis occurs, releasing the NES-containing protein.
+The resulting CRM1-RanGDP complex returns to the nucleus, where RanGEFs catalyze the exchange of GDP for GTP on Ran, replenishing the system's energy source.
+This entire process is energy-dependent and consumes one GTP molecule.
+Notably, the export activity mediated by CRM1 can be inhibited by compounds like leptomycin B.